indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 The `finisher()` method needs to return a function which transforms the accumulator to the final result.
 In this case, the accumulator is the final result as well.
 Therefore it is possible to return the identity function.

->In mathematics, an identity function, also called an identity relation or identity map or identity transformation, is a function that always returns the same value that was used as its argument.
+>In mathematics, an identity function, also called an identity relation or identity map or identity transformation, is a function that always returns the same value that was used as its argument -- Wikipedia

 {% highlight java %}
 @Override